AriFordsham/GHCWiki/building/running-tests/performance-tests.md

 ### CI Performance Metrics

 Gitlab CI is setup to collect performance metrics and push them (again as git notes) to a separate repo: [https://gitlab.haskell.org/ghc/ghc-performance-notes.git](https://gitlab.haskell.org/ghc/ghc-performance-notes.git).
+This will only contain performance metrics for commits on master, and CI jobs that pass successfully (keep this in mind when analyzing CI results).

 You can fetch these results to the "ci/perf" ref space using the following command:

 ```wiki
 $ git fetch https://gitlab.haskell.org/ghc/ghc-performance-notes.git refs/notes/perf:refs/notes/ci/perf